 - Next, use the following discussions (steps 6-8) to go through the worksheet with your students.
 (For older students, you can have them try the worksheet on their own first.)

-- Have the students write in their answer to Question 1 on their worksheets.
+- Have students write their answers to Question 1 on their worksheets.

-(Tell students: Power plants are sized by the amount of electricity that they are expected to cover.
-For example, a mall may require 20 MW (MW means mega-watts, which is a measure of electrical power) for all the lights, air-conditioning, cash registers, escalators and etc. inside.
+- Next, tell students: Power plants are sized by the amount of electricity that they are expected to cover.
+For example, a mall may require 20 MW (MW means mega-watts, which is a measure of electrical power) for all the lights, air conditioning, cash registers, escalators and etc., inside.
 So, the power plant that services the community must have at least a 20 MW capacity to service the mall.
 The same community may have a school needing 1 MW, a sports stadium uses 10 MW, a hospital 15 MW, and a few offices need 4 MW.
-Therefore, the power plant, or a combination of power plants, needs to provide a total of how many MW of power to the whole community?)
-(Answer: 50 MW, the sum of all needs listed above).
+Therefore, the power plant, or a combination of power plants, needs to provide a total of how many MW of power to the whole community?
+Answer: 50 MW, the sum of all the community needs.

-- Have the students think about what they would do with their leftover money and then answer question 7.
+- Have students think about what they would do with their leftover money and then answer worksheet Question 7.

-- Have a short discussion with the class.
-Ask the students what combination of power plants should the community leaders and the power engineers pick for Smallsburg?
+- Lead a short class discussion.
+What combination of power plants do you advise the community leaders and the power engineers pick for Smallsburg?

-- If time permits, have the student draw a picture of their community, including the power plants, the buildings, the community improvements, and the environment.
+- If time permits, have student draw pictures of their community, including the power plants, the buildings, the community improvements, and the environment.

-If some students are having difficulty, have them work with other students.
+If any students have difficulty, have them work with other students.

 Discussion Question: Solicit, integrate and summarize student responses.
-Ask students the name different sources of energy that we can use for electricity in our homes and schools.
+Ask students to name different sources of energy that we can use for electricity in our homes and schools.

 Activity Embedded Assessment

-Worksheet: Have the students complete the activity worksheet; review their answers to gauge their mastery of the subject.
+Activity Worksheet: Have students complete the Powering Smallsburg Worksheet; review their answers to gauge their mastery of the subject.

-Presentation: Have students present their power plant choices for Smallsburg and describe why they chose the power plants that they did in the activity.
-Ideally there will be quite a range of community designs – some will focus on reducing emissions and use of renewable energies, while others will spend less on power production and have more to spend on development but with increased pollutant emissions.
+Student Presentation: Have student teams present their power plant choices for Smallsburg and explain the logic of why they chose the power plants that they did in the activity.
+Ideally, expect a range of community designs, some focusing on reducing emissions and using renewable energies, while others focused on spending less on power production so as to be able to spend on development but with increased pollutant emissions.

-Activity Discussion: Review and discuss the activity with the entire class.
-Ask the students to think about what changes they would make as the power engineer for the city if they had less money to spend.
+Activity Discussion: Review and discuss the hypothetical engineering and community activity with the entire class.
+Ask students to think about what changes they would make as the power engineer for the city if they had less money to spend.
 How about more money?
-Use the answers to gauge students' mastery of the subject.
+Student answers reveal their mastery of the subject and concepts.

-Have the students develop of list of renewable and non-renewable energy sources.
-Then, have the students do some research and rank the list in order of most expensive to least expensive.
+Have students develop of list of renewable and non-renewable energy sources.
+Then, have them research in order to rank the list in order of most to least expensive.
 What are some requirements for each type of energy source to work?

 For lower grades, go through the worksheet scenario as a class.
-Also, you can simplify the problem by reducing the number of power plant options.
+Also, consider simplifying the problem by reducing the number of power plant options.